sam-truscott/tinker-kernel/README.md

 Tinker Micro Kernel
 ===================

-microkernel written in c and asm.
+Microkernel written in C and assembly.

-supported targets:
+Supported targets:
-- powerpc32 (gdb simulator)
+- PowerPC (gdb simulator)

-licence
+In development:
+x86, arm6 (Raspberry Pi)

+Licence
 =======

-gpl v3
+GPL v3

-overview
+Overview
 ========

-i've worked on & off on this microkernel for the last few years to help my understanding in operating systems.
+I've worked on & off on this microkernel for the last few years to help my understanding in operating systems.

-* sos1 was essentially a framebuffer - and a very broken scheduler
+* SOS1 was essentially a framebuffer - and a very broken scheduler
-* sos2 was a proper multitasking scheduler with dynamic memory support
+* SOS2 was a proper multitasking scheduler with dynamic memory support
-* sos3 was where I refactored it to be more OO and do some initial mmu work
+* SOS3 was where I refactored it to be more OO and do some initial MMU work
-* tinker was renamed from sos3!
+* Tinker was renamed from SOS3!

-tinker is:
+Tinker is:
-* limited
+* Limited - it's an RTOS Microkernel so that's the idea
-* probably wrong
+* In development

-he is my hobby. the aim is to keep it simple enough for anyone to understand and therefore also be simple enough to port and possibly even verify.
+He is my hobby.
+The aim is to keep it simple enough for anyone to understand and therefore also be simple enough to port and possibly even verify.

-features
+Features
 ========

-* semaphores
+* Semaphores
-* shared memory
+* Shared Memory
-* pipes
+* Pipes
-* timers
+* Timers
-* clock
+* Clock

-building
+Building
 ========

 Gradle is used as the build system.
 It can build debug and release versions of either the parts